-TL;DR: Investors decide whether to fund you based on two things: your metrics and how you present them.
+Investors decide whether to fund you based on two things: your metrics and how you present them.
+Key performance indicators—such as new subscriptions, renewal rates, and churn—are the specific metrics investors expect to see when evaluating SaaS fundraising opportunities.
 Most founders show up with incomplete data, inconsistent definitions, and metrics that don’t tell a coherent story.
+These metrics are essential for demonstrating strong business performance to investors.
 The companies that raise successfully have clean historical data, forward-looking projections that hold up to scrutiny, and metrics packages that answer investor questions before they’re asked.
 Start preparing 6 months before you need to raise, not 6 weeks.
+Clearly and accurately presenting your current financial performance is crucial to attracting investor interest.

 Every quarter, we talk with founders who need to raise money in 60 days and don’t have their metrics in order.
 Their ARR number changes depending on who calculates it.
 They can’t break down churn by cohort.
 Their CAC calculation includes some costs but not others.
 They have projections but can’t explain the assumptions.